lnus/git-apple/README.md

 The code is a bit hacky since I wrote the code in 4 hours while drinking with a friend.

 But hey, *it works*! 🎉

+### A vow about the code standard.

+I vow to make the new code just as hacky and ugly as the one which lived before it.